webqit/webqit-community.docs/oohtml/namespaced-html/README.md

 let divsAsia = document.querySelectorAll('#continents / #asia / div');
 ```

-## Namespace APIs
+## API
-*Namespaced HTML* offers a set of APIs for traversing namespaces as objects and properties.
+*Namespaced HTML* offers an API for traversing namespaces as objects and properties.

+> One advantage of Object-Orientend Development is that it minimizes selector-based queries.

-+ **document.namespace: Object** - This *readonly* property is a reflection of the state of the document's namespaced IDs - IDs scoped to the document.
++ **document.namespace: Object** - This *readonly* property gives the document's namespaced IDs - IDs scoped to the document - as an object.

     ```js
     let continents = document.namespace.continents; // Returns the "#continents" element in the markup above
     ```

-+ **Element.prototype.namespace: Object** - This *readonly* property is a reflection of the state of an element's namespaced IDs.
++ **Element.prototype.namespace: Object** - This *readonly* property gives an element's namespaced IDs - IDs scoped to the element - as an object.

     ```js
     // Get the "continents" article